neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ![rf_img.png]({{ site.baseurl }}/images/create-task/rf_img.png)
 *Figure 4: Inputs and output of rf-pool-classifier.*

-rf-pool-classifier has two directory input ports: *geojson* and *image*.
-Within the S3 locations specified by *geojson* and *image* the task expects to find a file *train.geojson*, which contains labeled polygons from both classes, and a tif image file from which the task will extract the pixels corresponding to each polygon, respectively (Figure 4).
-The task also has the input string port *n_estimators* that determines the number of trees in the random forest; specifying a value is optional and the default is '100'.
-The task produces a trained model in [pickle](https://docs.python.org/2/library/pickle.html) format, which is saved under the S3 location specified by the output port *trained_classifier*.
+rf-pool-classifier has two directory input ports: geojson and image.
+Within the S3 locations specified by geojson and image the task expects to find a file *train.geojson*, which contains labeled polygons from both classes, and a tif image file from which the task will extract the pixels corresponding to each polygon, respectively (Figure 4).
+The task also has the input string port n_estimators that determines the number of trees in the random forest; specifying a value is optional and the default is '100'.
+The task produces a trained model in [pickle](https://docs.python.org/2/library/pickle.html) format, which is saved in the S3 location specified by the output port trained_classifier.

 #### The Code